scottgriv/River-Charts/README.md

     - [USGS API Documentation](https://help.waterdata.usgs.gov/faq/automated-retrievals)
 - Toggle `USE_DUMMY_DATA` to `True` in `config.py` to use dummy data instead of the `API`.
     - This is useful for testing the application without making `API` calls.
+- Toggle `USE_DEMO_DATA` to `True` in `config.py` to use demo/static data instead of the `API`.
+    - This is useful for avoiding `API` calls and using a static data set in the `data/demo.json` file.
+    - You will need to populate the file with `JSON` by calling the "Historical River Levels" `API` call in `Postman`, included in this project (`docs/api/River Charts.postman_collection.json`); see [Calling the API](#calling-the-api) below for more information.
+    - Your app will esentially be a snapshot, and not live updates using this method, but it can be helpful if you want to avoid server costs making `API` calls.
 - The float data plots are driven from a `.csv` file located in `static/data/river_charts.csv`.
     - This file can be edited to add/remove float dates.
     - The file is read in `views.py` and passed to the template as a `context` variable.